TommyTranT/briandesign-ultra/README.md

 # Styling
 - Each component is styled by styling each component seperately.
 We can style each tag directly while also importing global styles such as containers and buttons and tweak it per component.

+- Styled components is required to make the mobile menu open and close